Sander Cohen: Concept and design

 Examples of what appear to be Cohen's works of sculptural art, which are in fact the remains of his human victims encased in plaster, can be found throughout Fort Frolic.
 According to Thomas, Cohen's obsession with the statues is "psychodrama externalised."
 It was aesthetically inspired by Norman Bates’ mother in Psycho and Rupert Pupkin’s imaginary basement audience in Martin Scorsese’s The King of Comedy.
 Cohen's sexual orientation is not explicitly defined or explained in BioShock.
 It is implied through dialogue lines by his estranged proteges, Silas Cobb and Martin Finnegan, who both refer to Cohen as an "old fruit."
 Atlas also calls Cohen a "section eight", a military discharge for personnel mentally unfit, or for someone of a different sexual orientation than heterosexual.
 Cohen himself refers to Andrew Ryan as "the man I once loved."
 Thomas explains that they were trying to hint at Cohen's conflict with his own sexuality without delving into pornographic themes.
 Levine confirmed in a 2016 tweet on social media that he intended Cohen to be a gay man.

 Cohen was intended at one point to return in BioShock 2 as a "20-foot-tall Freudian monster bunny".
 Concept art by Eric Sterner was made for a three-act dream sequence level entitled "The Queen & The Rabbit", which would have featured a chess match between The Queen and The Rabbit, held by Cohen.
 T. Ryder Smith, the voice actor for Sander Cohen, was set to record the voice for the rabbit creature.
-Smith asked what the robotic rabbit is supposed to look and was instructed to visualise the creature as the Trojan Horse crossed with a rabbit.
+Smith asked what the robotic rabbit is supposed to look like and was instructed to visualise the creature as the Trojan Horse crossed with a rabbit.
 The recordings were never used.
 The Kinetoscope videos for The Black Dream and The March Hare in Burial at Sea - Episode 1, which depicts Cohen's artistic bent, were composed by Bill Gardner.